learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience/Usability_Heuristics.md

 __Why is this important?__
 This particular heuristic's importance is self-evident.
 We discussed earlier how users make 'slips' and 'mistakes'— errors in software operation— and how to build a system that tolerates these errors and makes them less likely.
 However, errors will still occur (as no useful system can be truly foolproof) and cause problems that must be resolved.

 A software application can prevent some errors from being made, but can't fix most errors for the user (at least not yet).
 It is up to the user to recognize and rectify the error made.
 For the end user, if it's evident what the actual problem is then they can find a solution.
 Furthermore, if we as developers can guess at what the error is likely to be, we can provide actionable tips to fix the problem.
-Otherwise, if it's not clear what the problem is, the user has too little information to determine their next steps.
+Otherwise, if it's not clear what the problem is, the user has too little information to determine their next steps (14).

 __How can we implement this?__

 - Design clear error messages when problems occur, containing a quick explanation of the problem.
 When applicable, provide a fast solution.

+- "Display the error message close to the error's source.
+Reduce cognitive load by displaying an error indicator adjacent to the interface where the error occurred.
+Proximity helps users associate the error message content with the interface elements needing attention (14).""\

+- Design error messages based on severity.
+For example, a digital marketplace may provide a small, highlighted warning message when a user-placed order is unlikely to be delivered in the desired timespan; if the user has made a mistake that will impede their progress, a large lightbox or popup dialog will inform them of a more severe problem.

 - Provide resources and documentation for errors and fixes.
-In complex software applications this information is not necessarily suitable to be presented directly, in which case we can link the user to a resource page based on the error detected.
+In complex software applications this information is not necessarily suitable to be presented directly, in which case we can link the user to appropriate assistance based on what the error is.

 - Provide diagnosis and debugging assistance through self-guided solutions or even a software 'wizard' for common problems.